CGJennings/fast-ternary-string-set/README.md

 Or, if using `yarn`, `yarn add fast-ternary-string-set`.

-Alternatively, to use it without Node.js, copy the the main source file (`src/index.ts`) into any TypeScript project, then import the copied file in your code.
+Alternatively, to use it without Node.js, copy the main source file (`src/index.ts`) into any TypeScript project, then `import` the copied file into your code.

 ## Examples of use